 - Contact Us

-This eCourse will provide a detailed introduction to the core concepts, functions, and tools of music collection development.
-Over the course of pre-recorded video lessons, readings, and assignments, students will develop their own collecting philosophy and gain a deeper understanding of collection development policies, ownership vs access, collecting strategies, budget management, format-based selection tools, firm orders, standing orders, and approval plans.
+This eCourse provides a detailed introduction to the core concepts, functions, and tools of music collection development.
+Over the course of pre-recorded video lessons, readings, and assignments, you will develop your own collecting philosophy and gain a deeper understanding of collection development policies, ownership vs access, collecting strategies, budget management, format-based selection tools, firm orders, standing orders, and approval plans.
 Instructors will note the commonalities and differences in how core concepts are adapted to local institutional needs in small, medium, and large institutions.

 Upon purchase you will receive a registration PDF in the form of a digital download.
 This PDF contains a link to our Registration page and a password.
 You must download this PDF and follow the instructions in order to complete the registration.
 The download link can be found on the final confirmation screen after you complete your purchase, and may also be accessed by selecting "My Account" at the top of your screen and then selecting the "Files" tab.
 Confirmation with login instructions, reminders, and alerts will go to the email address used in the registration.